March 4, 2025

 Starting at $0/month

-• TextNow's base plan starts at $0/month, which gives you unlimited talk & text, plus access to essential apps like maps, email, and rideshare (Uber & Lyft) nationwide on a 5G network.
+• TextNow's base plan starts at $0/month, which is the cheapest phone plan you can get.
+This also gives you unlimited talk & text, plus access to essential apps like maps, email, and rideshare (Uber & Lyft) nationwide on a 5G network.

 • Additional data can be purchased at hourly, daily, or monthly rates.